jenkins-x/jx-docs/content/en/docs/v3/guides/progressive-delivery.md

 Our recommendation for using progressive delivery with Jenkins X is to use:

 * [flagger](https://flagger.app/) as the progressive delivery controller
-* [istio](https://istio.io/) as the service mesh to provider advanced load balancing capabilities across internal or external networking
+* [istio](https://istio.io/) as the service mesh to provide advanced load balancing capabilities across internal or external networking

 ## Configuring Progressive Delivery